by Anne Goodwin

 Squatting on the wall, my feet still on prison territory, I hug my bag.
 It’s not much consolation, but it’s all I’ve got.
 I ought to kickstart my grounding exercise, but there’s too much out here to name.
 Or maybe I don’t want to be grounded.
 Maybe I’d rather float away.

-I run through a checklist of emotions; another trick I learned from therapy.
+I run through a checklist of emotions; another therapy trick.
 It’s not the negative feelings we should be wary of, but the absence of any feelings at all.

 Not sad, not scared, not shocked.
 Not disgusted, despairing, disappointed.
 Not anxious, angry or afraid.
 The adjectives I want don’t figure on the list they gave us.
 I’m seeking something grander, four syllables at least.
 Liberated.
 Vindicated.
 Authenticated.
-Fancy words, alien, but I want to make them mine.
+Fancy words, alien, but I’m going to make them mine.